-Dr. Kristine Goto is the Director of Behavioral Science in the Family Medicine Residency at Banner Good Samaritan Medical Center.
+Dr. Kristine Goto is the Director of Behavioral Science in the Family Medicine Residency at Banner – University Medical Center Phoenix.

 Question: I've heard that symptoms of mental illness often appear in people in their early 20s.
 Is this true?
 What are the warning signs of mental illness to look for in young adults?

 Answer: Many Americans deal with mental health issues at one point or another, which can affect the way an individual thinks, feel, and behaves.
 Estimates suggest that about 25 percent of Americans suffer from some diagnosable mental disorder each year, according to the Centers for Disease Control and Prevention.
 Mental health issues can develop into mental illness when symptoms persist or worsen in a manner that affects a person’s ability to live or function as he or she normally would.

 Mental illness describes an array of conditions, such as depression, anxiety, bipolar disorder, schizophrenia, addictive behavior, and eating disorders, among others.
 Although many people experience mental health concerns, serious mental illness affects a smaller segment of the population, roughly 1 in 17 people or 6 percent, according to the National Institute of Mental Health.

 Believed to be caused by a variety of genetic and environmental factors, mental illness can begin to show itself at any age, from early childhood to late adulthood.
 However, statistics show that the symptoms or warning signs of certain mental illnesses – such as bipolar disorder, schizophrenia, and major depressive disorder – often appear in young adults in their late teens to mid-20s.